RandomSoup/sack/readme.md

 }
 ```

-Else if is valid because it's a combination of the else and the if operator, it is not sytatically unique.
+Else if is valid because it's a combination of the else and the if operator, it is not syntactically unique.

 ### Print
 Print is a language defined output function.
 It takes in a single variable and returns the output to the terminal appending a newline